Webhook Payload Reference

 }

-Header names must be valid HTTP token characters (RFC 7230).
+A header name must use valid HTTP token characters (RFC 7230).
 The reserved

-header X-Conduit-Signature cannot be overridden and is rejected with error
+header X-Conduit-Signature cannot be overridden, and Conduit rejects it with